 I hand wrote a book of Poetry back in 1986, when studying English at college.
 It still exists (over there, in that box of papers) after being unearthed at the time of an Open University writing course in 2012.
 One of the required modules was poetry.
-Looking back on it now, the whole experience was painful, and there was a resolution then that this would be a format which would be re-approached without prejudice and fear.
+Looking back on it now, that whole experience was painful: as a result, a resolution was made this would be a format which would be re-approached without prejudice and fear.

-It took five years, but in 2017 I was confident enough to start publishing a daily Haiku on Twitter.
-After that, it has become a matter of practice.
+It took five years, but in 2017 brain was confident enough to start publishing a daily Haiku on Twitter.
+After that, it became a matter of practice.